letsencrypt/cp-cps/CPS.md

 For each end-entity certificate issuance, ISRG signs a Precertificate and submits it to a selection of Certificate Transparency logs.
-Upon successful submission, ISRG will attempt to issue a certificate that matches the Precertificate (per RFC 6962 Section 3.1) and embeds at least two of the resulting Signed Certificate Timestamps (SCTs).
+Upon successful submission, ISRG attempts to issue a certificate that matches the Precertificate (per RFC 6962 Section 3.1) and embeds at least two of the resulting Signed Certificate Timestamps (SCTs).
 ISRG submits the resulting final certificate to a selection of Certificate Transparency logs on a best-effort basis.